Richard Johnson (entrepreneur): Burgaw Now

+Own Your Own

+Founded in 2022, Own Your Own (OYO) comes as a culmination of Johnson’s two greatest passions: helping entrepreneurs and giving back to the community.
+OYO is designed to give hopeful entrepreneurs the opportunity to connect with investors, open small businesses and help revitalize historic downtowns.
+Expanding upon the work of Burgaw Now, OYO launched a nationwide restaurant challenge at the end of 2022 to give away a restaurant space in Burgaw, NC and up to one million dollars to outfit the space.
+The challenge attracted over 500 applicants from across the U.S. and Canada, each with their own concept and vision for the space.
+The goal of the competition was to find the best fit for the town of Burgaw and to provide the opportunity of ownership for an eager entrepreneur.
+On Oct 19, 2023, 24 finalists arrived in Burgaw to compete in a series of challenges that would help determine the winner.
+This included a Town-Square Cookoff where 200 community members cast their votes for their favorite concepts, as well as a number of challenges hosted by award-winning area chef judges.
+On October 29, Karoline Schwartz of Tabernash, Colorado was named the winner of the first OYO Nationwide Restaurant Challenge.

+Shortly after the conclusion of the competition, Schwartz decided not to proceed with the restaurant in Burgaw.
+OYO has since shifted gears and is now planning for two restaurant openings by 2026.
+Runner-up Vincent Mangual, a beloved figure in town, will relocate from New York to Burgaw to establish a deli/marketplace on W. Fremont Avenue.
+Meanwhile, Khristen Hunter, the local restaurant standout from the top six will spearhead a southern farm-to-table restaurant on W. Courthouse Avenue.

+OYO continues to explore opportunities to connect entrepreneurs with opportunities to open businesses that can help to revitalize small towns.

 Public Image

 Johnson is widely recognized as a leading expert in both the recruiting and marketing fields, as well as a pioneer in the Internet business world.
-His efforts in Super Bowl XXXIII that took HotJobs from the 270th most recognized brand on the internet to the 6th most recognized have cemented his reputation in entrepreneurial successes.
+His efforts in Super Bowl XXXIII that took HotJobs from the 270th most recognized brand on the internet to the 6th most recognized overnight have cemented his reputation in entrepreneurial successes.
 Johnson’s success has led to a slew of interviews from all major print, digital, and on-air network news programs, including The Today Show, Good Morning America, NBC Nightly News, ABC World News Tonight, CNN, USA Today, Washington Post, New York Post, and Wall Street Journal as he frequently attracts media for interviews and quotes.
 Johnson has used his expertise to help Masonboro.org, and most recently, Burgaw Now, achieve significant brand awareness in each of their markets.

 Personal life

-Johnson is a member of multiple country clubs, including Eagles Mere Country Club and Cape Fear Country Club,.
-But, his true passion is Fly Fishing, which has taken him to multiple countries around the world.
+Johnson is a member of multiple country clubs, including Eagles Mere Country Club and Cape Fear Country Club.
+He enjoys fly fishing and has traveled internationally to fish.